 Twice a year, in January and July, students will attend nine-day residencies, from Friday evening to the following Sunday afternoon, with an “Intermezzo” on Wednesdays.
 Residencies are inspiring, invigorating gatherings of like-minded writers that provide students with the opportunity to learn their craft, workshop their writing, attend readings by award-winning writers, and immerse themselves in the writing life.
 Our brilliant yet down-to-earth faculty mentors will eat, drink, and converse with students, providing lessons and advice on writing and the publishing world.

-A month prior to every residency, students will submit a sample of their work (3500-7500 words of double-spaced prose (fiction, narrative nonfiction, YA fiction, or writing for performance), and 10-15 pages of poetry or flash fiction, that will be distributed to the other students in their workshop.
-Thus it is required of all students that they communicate with their workshop instructors and program coordinator before each residency via their Regis email account.
+A month prior to every residency, students will submit a sample of their 12-20 pages of double-spaced prose (fiction, narrative nonfiction, YA fiction, or writing for performance), and 10-15 pages of poetry or flash fiction, that will be distributed to the other students in their workshop.

 Out-of-town students will work with the program coordinator to arrange for housing in a hotel or on-campus residence hall.